-While the den decor is pretty spooky with the hologram pictures and haunted accessories, the kitchen is a cute and friendly take on Halloween.
+While the den decor is pretty spooky with the hologram pictures, bleeding silhouettes and haunted accessories, the kitchen is a cute and friendly take on Halloween.
 I like to use a lot of my Mickey things in here.

 I keep out the white decorate plates that I use pretty much year round and replace the oyster plates with Halloween decor.

-I got the Happy Everything frame with Christmas money and have enjoyed swapping out the attachments and pictures pretty much every month.
+I got the Happy Everything frame a couple of years ago and have enjoyed swapping out the attachments and pictures pretty much every month.
 The chalkboard was from Michael’s a few years ago.
 I made the crow at a craft party hosted by Sister a while back.
 And, of course, seasonal candy is always a favorite way to decorate for any holiday.
 The jar of Oreo’s didn’t last long!

 At the sink I go with two holiday decor stand-bys – seasonal soaps and dishtowels!
 This year I picked up the Pumpkin Spice scent from Williams Sonoma and it is heavenly.

-The coffee area has been dressed with my Happy Everything plate and new Mickey ghost mugs that we brought home as our Disney souvenirs two years ago.
-I put coffee, espresso and hot chocolate pods in my Nora Fleming trio dish.
-It was a gift from a friend and she adds to my collection every year.
-I love all of the pieces and the darling attachments.
+The coffee area has been dressed with my Happy Everything plate and new Mickey ghost mugs that we brought home as our Disney souvenirs three years ago.
+I have finally learned to use my coffee machine and am in love!
+I make my own vanilla and lavender syrups each week.

 We use the island for everything now that it is flat and solid!
-I kept the holiday decor to a minimum – using just the Mickey Treat Bowl that I chose as a souvenir from Disney last year.
+I kept the holiday decor to a minimum – using just the Mickey Treat Bowl that I chose as a souvenir from Disney two years ago (still current, though).
 I put clementines inside for an easy snack.
 Those have already been devoured and Honey replaced them with mini waffles from Costco.
 Men!